-Literacy Support program is designed to run parallel to the core curriculum areas across the School, whilst embedding a strong literacy focus together with an emphasis on organisation, research skills, communication skills and thinking skills.
+The Literacy Support program is designed to run parallel to the core curriculum areas across the school, whilst embedding a strong literacy focus to develop confident communicators, critical and imaginative thinkers and engage participants in society.
 In addition, some students will be supported in core curriculum areas by a Teacher Aide.